ankaboot-source/leadminer/README.md

 3. For each enabled provider, update the following fields:

-   - If you're using the Supabase CLI, update the corresponding variables in the `config.toml` file.
+   - Update the corresponding variables in the `config.toml` file.
-   - If you're self-hosting GoTrue, ensure you change the `redirect_uri` for each provider.
+   - Ensure you change the `redirect_uri` for each provider.

     The fields to be updated: